HealthInfo Canterbury

 Common medications to help treat alcohol and drug addiction are:

-You usually take these in decreasing doses and are monitored closely by your GP or detox nurse.
+You usually take these in decreasing doses and are closely monitored by your general practice team or detox nurse.
 You shouldn't take them for more than two weeks otherwise they lose their effectiveness.
 You shouldn't drive or operate heavy machinery if you're taking benzodiazepines.

 For these people, it's better to switch to a less harmful form of opioid.
 This means they can live a more normal life and begin to fix some of their problems.
-The less harmful opioids are suboxone and methadone.
+The less harmful opioids are methadone and buprenorphine and naloxone.
 They're only available legally from doctors who prescribe for the OST programme.

 Doctors supervise OST very carefully, and often reduce it gradually over time.